pearlanre/TPGproject/README.md

 A simple Application that recieves input from a user and tells them whether to use cash or points based on the loyalty program.
 This project is built using React hooks, typescript, Jest and enzyme libraries for testing.

 #Getting Started
+After cloning the Repo\
+run `npm install` to install dependencies\
+run `npm start`

+Program should be on http://localhost:3000/ if no other local files are running

 ## Prerequisites(Packages used)
 - react-currency-input
 - react-select
 - es-lint